 Whose howl’s his watch, thus with his stealthy pace,

 With Tarquin’s ravishing strides, towards his design

-Moves like a ghost.
+Moves like a ghost.”

 According to Roman and Saxon chronicles, the British Isles were once overrun with wolves.
 But a combination of deforestation and hunting virtually exterminated all traces of the Eurasian grey canis lupus by the end of the medieval period.
 At a time when wool production was the major industry, anything that threatened sheep farming was a serious public threat.
 So between 1066 and 1154, Norman rulers awarded land to official wolf-hunters, on the condition that they controlled the predators in their area.
-And as part of a plea-bargain to avoid execution, certain criminals had to provide an annual number of wolf tongues to escape the gallows.
+And as part of a plea-bargain to avoid execution, certain criminals could elect to provide an annual number of wolf tongues to escape the gallows.

 By Henry Vi’s reign, wolves were found only in Scotland, Wales, Derbyshire, Yorkshire, and Lancashire.
 But they lived on in the public imagination, and were often one of the familiars associated with witchcraft.